ZTF666/DacteeloJs/readme.md

 ## LIMITATIONS :

 ```
-So far you can onlytarget one element per call , bummer i know ...
+So far you can only target one element per call , bummer i know ...
 hopefully, as i expand my knowledge in js , i'll figure out a way to
 fix this issue 😫 .
 ```